Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson5/README.md

 Please follow the [Compile and run Azure gateway SDK module and sample application](#) for detailed walkthough of the steps below.

-1. Modify the `config.json` as follow sample.
+1. Modify the `config.json` as the following sample configuration.
 This configuration specific `workspace` folder in your host machine should be transfered to your Intel NUC's `~/<deploy_path>` when compiling.

    ``` json
    "workspace": "./module/hello_world",